14 different industries rely on Lamberti for necessary chemicals to enhance product quality for their customers.

 Reaching Out To A Trusted Company

-Mr. Ruder decided to contact a company Lamberti had done business with before.
+Mr. Ruder decided to contact a company Lamberti had done business with before, Enerquip.
 For the past three years, Lamberti has worked with Enerquip to customize shell and tube heat exchangers for its operations.
-Enerquip specializes in customized stainless steel heat exchangers.
 Ruder has always been impressed with Enerquip’s ability to provide affordable, high-quality exchangers to its facilities in Tennessee and Texas.
 Even though Enerquip is located in Wisconsin, more than 900 miles north of Chattanooga, the exchangers have always arrived quickly and safely at Lamberti’s various locations.

 Lamberti has purchased 11 shell and tube heat exchangers from Enerquip.
 The engineers at Lamberti have always been impressed with the exchangers bought from Enerquip.
 Ruder also appreciates the extent of knowledge everyone at Enerquip displays about Lamberti’s needs and of the chemical processing industry in general.
 The person he regularly speaks with, Ron Herman, Enerquip’s director of sales and marketing, has always been able to answer his questions about the equipment Enerquip provides.

 “Ron was more knowledgeable on the technical side than most marketing professionals,” he explained.